easytarget/SBCEye/README.md

 ## Configuration
 Copy the `default.ini` file in the repo to `config.ini` and edit..
 * All the useful options are commented in the file
-* Restart Overwatch to apply any changes
+* Restart SBCEye to apply any changes

 ## Customisation and Architecture
 I need to flesh this out in a sepaerate document.

-In brief: Customising should be relatively easy, add a data source and commands to gather it in `overwatch.py` (see how this is done for the CPU temperature, etc); then add it to the graph structures in `robin.py` and the sensorlist in `httpserver.py`.
+In brief: Customising should be relatively easy, add a data source and commands to gather it in `SBCEye.py` (see how this is done for the CPU temperature, etc); then add it to the graph structures in `robin.py` and the sensorlist in `httpserver.py`.
 Customising the screens for an OLED display can be done in `animate.py`

 ## Wiring:
 The sensor, display and GPIO control is all optional.
 The unit itself can only control a single pin, but it can monitor and log multiple pins if you are also using GPIO for controlling other aparatus (eg 3d printer power supplies)